Guide: Little Beauty - a Historical & Technical Appraisal of the Mercedes-Benz W121 190 SL

 13 x 5-inch steel disc wheels were normally accessorised with a body coloured Mercedes-branded hub cap.

-The 190 SL was powered by a new Type M121 B2 inline four cylinder engine that went on to be used in the rest of the 190 range.
+The 190 SL was powered by a brand new Type M121 B2 inline four cylinder engine that went on to be used in the rest of the 190 range.
 It featured a cast-iron block with a single overhead camshaft aluminium-alloy two valve head.

 Displacement was 1897cc.
-Like the 300 SL, bore stayed at 85mm.
+Like the 300 SL, bore diameter came in at 85mm.
 The stroke was reduced by 4.3mm to 83.6mm.

 Mercedes opted for an 8.5:1 compression ratio and fitted a brace of twin-choke Solex 44 PHH sidedraught carburettors.

-Peak output was 105bhp at 5700rpm and 105lb-ft 3200rpm.
+The factory quoted a peak output of 105bhp at 5700rpm and 105lb-ft 3200rpm.

 Transmission was via a four-speed manual gearbox and single-plate clutch.